Cave-Johnson/Cloudflare-Simple-DDNS/README.md

 smtp_use_ssl              = true                      # Use SSL/TLS (usually port 465)
 ```

-The script has been tested with AWS SES, however other SMTP servers should work as well.
+The script has been tested with AWS SES, however, other SMTP servers should work as well.

 ### **Configuration Options**